AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 3. Enter a clear and memorable name for your Aviatrix Controller application, select **Accounts in this organizational directory only,** and then click **Register** at the bottom of the page.
 The page displays details of your Aviatrix Controller application registration.
 4. Copy the Application ID and Directory ID into a Notepad file and save the file.
 You will use the name of your Aviatrix Controller application and these ID values later to onboard your Azure access account in the Aviatrix Controller.

-2.2 – Assign a Role to the Aviatrix Application
+2.2 Assigning a Role to the Aviatrix Application
 ------------------------------------------------------------
 After registering your Aviatrix Controller as an app, assign this app a role to set up the connection between your Azure account and your Aviatrix Controller.